Singapore's environmental issues, and the policies to tackle these issues.

 learn how they can play

 to prevent it.
-Carbon emissions make up 97% of our total greenhouse gas emissions.
+Carbon emissions made up around 95% of our total greenhouse gas emissions in 2014.
 These emissions

 more heat to be trapped into the atmosphere, leading to climate change.
 Energy consumption is one of

 main sources of carbon in Singapore.
 Our industrial and commercial activities, transport systems and

 household appliances all run on electricity and fossil fuel.

 Singapore experiences the effects of climate change along with the rest of

 dioxide - among other greenhouse gases in the atmosphere - makes our weather hotter and raises the

 around us.
 Our role is to increase understanding of the science and impacts of climate change and